 The small village of Herodsfoot in Cornwall is doubly blessed.
-In fact it is one of only 14 villages in the entire UK with very special claim.
+In fact it is one of only 14 villages in the entire UK with a very special claim.
 A miraculous claim to feel both doubly lucky and doubly thankful for.
-Discover why.

-Over the past 4 years as a nation we have collectively marked so many terrible anniversaries in the 1914-1918 war.
-Just a few days ago we passed the final one and perhaps the most poignant.
-The moment that that terrible conflict was finally over.
+Over the past few years as a nation we have collectively marked so many terrible anniversaries in the 1914-1918 war.
+Especially the poignant moment that that terrible conflict was finally over.
 The moment the guns fell silent.
 And you had either made it through or you hadn’t.

 From that moment on the men who had survived started to slowly return to their homes and the country started the long and painful process of coming to terms with the devastating loss that the past four years had dealt.

 The village huddles in a deep valley, not far from the coastal town of Looe is linked to the outside world by narrow winding lanes.
 It still feels a world away from modernity.